googlecreativelab/xyfi/README.md

 In the end we decided to go with a Wi-Fi router and captive portal technology.
 Most smartphone users know how to connect to Wi-Fi, so there was plenty of familiarity there.
 We also loved the perceived sorcery of the captive portal popping up immediately.

-The great thing about captive portal technology is that it’s supported by all but the very oldest of smartphone/OS combinations..
+The great thing about captive portal technology is that it is supported by all but the very oldest of smartphone/OS combinations.
 Also, since a captive portal is essentially a web page, we can get the UI done with classic web development technologies.

 There are many ways to configure a captive portal.
 For example, [nodogsplash](https://wiki.openwrt.org/doc/howto/wireless.hotspot.nodogsplash), which works with the custom firmware, [OpenWRT](https://openwrt.org).
 Or the firmware [DD-WRT](https://www.dd-wrt.com) has [its own set of captive portal solutions](https://www.dd-wrt.com/wiki/index.php/Captive_Portal) as well.